To,

 The Independent Directors have furnished declaration in accordance with the provisions of Section 149(7) of the Companies Act, 2013 that they meet the criteria of independence as provided under Section 149(6) and the same has been taken on record by the Board.

-??
-Nomination and Remuneration Policy
+21. Nomination and Remuneration Policy:

 The Nomination and Remuneration Committee of the Company formulated a Nomination and Remuneration Policy in terms of Section 178(3) of the Companies Act, 2013 and Regulation 19 of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 laying down inter-alia, the criteria for appointment and payment of remuneration to Directors, Key Managerial Personnel and Senior Employees of the Company the same was adopted by the Board and is annexed to this Report as "Annexure E".

-??
-Committees of the Board
+22. Committees of the Board:

 The Board has appointed mandatory as well as non-mandatory Committees with specific powers in specific areas with delegated authority.
 The following Committees of the Board have been formed which function in accordance with the powers delegated to them:

-??
-Audit Committee
+1. Audit Committee

-??
-Stakeholders Relationship Committee
+2. Stakeholders Relationship Committee

-??
-Nomination and Remuneration Committee
+3. Nomination and Remuneration Committee

 The aforementioned committees have been reconstituted.
-Details of the composition of each of the committees, number of meetings held and all other relevant details, has been given in the Corporate Governance Report, which forms a part of this Annual Report.
+Details of the composition of each of the committees, number of meetings held and all other relevant details, has been given in the Corporate Governance Report, which forms a part of Annual Report.

-??
-Familiarization Programme for Independent Directors
+23. Familiarization Programme for Independent Directors:

 The Company has in place a system to familiarize its Independent Directors with the operations of the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. All the Independent Directors were updated about the ongoing events and developments relating to the Company from time to time either through presentation at board or committee meetings.
 The Independent Directors also have access to any information relating to the Company, whenever requested to do so.
-In addition presentations are made to the Board and its committees where Independent Directors get an opportunity to interact with members of the senior management.
+In addition, presentations are made to the Board and its committees where Independent Directors get an opportunity to interact with members of the senior management.
 The Independent Directors also have interaction with the Statutory Auditors, Internal Auditors, and External Advisors, if any, appointed by the Company at the meetings.

-Further there were separate meetings of the Independent Directors held to update them about various ongoing matters viz., WSS, Projects of the company, the ongoing arbitration matters etc.
+Further there were separate meetings of the Independent Directors held to update them about various ongoing matters viz., Projects of the company, the ongoing arbitration matters etc.

-??
-Meetings of the Board
+24. Meetings of the Board:

-During the Financial Year under review, the Board of Directors of your Company met 4 (Four) times, i.e. on 15 th June, 2024, 12 th October, 2024, 28 th October 2024 and 24 th February, 2025
+During the Financial Year under review, the Board of Directors of your Company met 6 (Six) times, i.e. on 11th June, 2025, 02nd August, 2025, 19th September, 2025, 24th October, 2025, 14th November, 2025, 13th February, 2026.

 The Audit Committee has been formed in compliance with the provisions of Section 177 of the Companies Act, 2013 and Regulation 18 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

-??
-Vigil Mechanism / Whistle Blower Policy
+26. Vigil Mechanism / Whistle Blower Policy:

-A vigil mechanism as per the provisions of Section 177 of the Act and Regulation 22 of SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 has been established by adoption of "Whistle Blower Policy" for Directors and Employees to report to the management about suspected or actual frauds, unethical behaviour or violation of the Companys code.
-The Whistle Blower Policy is uploaded on the companys website at under the Investors Section.
+A vigil mechanism as per the provisions of Section 177 of the Act and Regulation 22 of SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 has been established by adoption of "Whistle Blower Policy" for Directors and Employees to report to the management about suspected or actual frauds, unethical behavior or violation of the Companys code.
+The Whistle Blower Policy is uploaded on the companys website at www.gammonindia.com under the Investors Section.

-??
-Particulars of Loans, Guarantees or Investments
+27. Particulars of Loans, Guarantees or Investments:

 Details of loans, guarantees and investments are given in the Notes to the Standalone Financial Statements, forming a part of this Annual Report.

-??
-Particulars of Contracts/Arrangements with Related Parties
+28. Particulars of Contracts/Arrangements with Related Parties:

-All contracts/arrangements/transactions entered into by the Company during the Financial Year ended 31st March, 2024 with the Related Parties were in the ordinary course of business and at arms length basis.
+All contracts/arrangements/transactions entered into by the Company during the Financial Year ended 31st March, 2026 with the Related Parties were in the ordinary course of business and at arms length basis.

 All such Related Party Transactions, were placed before the Audit Committee and also the Board for its approval/noting, wherever required.
 No omnibus approvals were taken during the period under review.

 The Company has framed a policy on Related Party Transactions for the purpose of identification and monitoring of such transactions.
 Details of Related Party Transactions entered into by the Company are more particularly given in the Notes to the Standalone Financial Statements.
+The policy on the Related Party Transactions as approved by the Board is hosted on the Companys website i.e. www.gammonindia.com

-??
-Risk Management Policy
+32. Risk Management Policy:

 The Company is exposed to inherent uncertainties owing to the sector in which it operates.
 A key factor in determining a Companys capacity to create sustainable value is the ability and willingness of the Company to take risks and manage them effectively and efficiently.
 In order to evaluate, identify and mitigate these business risks, the Companys risk management framework embodies the managements approach and the initiatives taken to mitigate business and industry risks and redefining processes to create transparency, and thereby minimize the adverse impact on the business objectives and enhance the Companys competitive advantage.
 Further details of the same are set out in the MDA which forms a part of this Annual Report.

-??
-Internal Financial Controls
+33. Internal Financial Controls:

 The Company has devised and implemented internal control systems as are required in its business processes.
 The internal controls have been designed to provide assurance with regard to recording and providing reliable financial and operational information, complying with the applicable statutes, safeguarding assets, executing transactions with proper authorization and ensuring compliance with corporate policies.